malgreen/per/README.md

 ## TODO

 - refactor: use auto more
 - find out if we need to use namespaces throughout the codebase
+- fix tab art, right now it just uses generic tab art  with a replaced close button
+- handle keyboard shortcuts (DOING)